 - 9.1 Subject to compliance with legislation and the Constitution: - 9.1.1. to act as the Designated Director of Adult Social Services (DASS), for the purposes of the Local Authority Social Services Act 1970, such responsibilities exercised pursuant to - 9.1.1.1. any statutory guidance issued, from time to time, by the Secretary of State for Health; and - 9.1.1.2. existing and future partnership arrangements. - 9.1.2. to exercise all functions of the Council in respect of Adult Safeguarding; - 9.1.3.
 These responsibilities include: - 9.1.3.1.
 Accountability for assessing local needs and ensuring availability and delivery of a full range of adult social services; - 9.1.3.2.
-Professional leadership, including workforce planning; - 9.1.3.3.
-Leading the implementation of standards; - 9.1.3.4.
-Managing cultural change; - 9.1.3.5.
-Promoting local access and ownership and driving partnership working; - 9.1.3.6.
-Delivering an integrated whole systems approach to supporting communities; and - 9.1.3.7.
-Promoting social inclusion and wellbeing. - 9.1.4. to authorise officers to exercise powers of entry in relation to the Director of Adult Services delegated functions and responsibilities; - 9.1.5. to authorise the issue of statutory notices, licenses and permissions in relation to the Director of Adult Services delegated functions and responsibilities and subject to any limitations set out in the Constitution, acting in consultation with the Monitoring Officer as appropriate; - 9.1.6. to authorise the withdrawal, review and cessation of any licenses, permissions or agreements in relation to the Director of Adult Services delegated functions and responsibilities and subject to any limitations set out in the Constitution, acting in consultation with the Monitoring Officer as appropriate. - 9.1.7. to authorise and effectively monitor placements of any kind related to an individual's care and support. - 9.2.
-Pursuant to the cascade principle (at para 1.5 above) the Director of Adult Social Services hereby delegates such of the above functions (interpreted in their widest sense) to the following Assistant Directors (and equivalents) commensurate with their duties and responsibilities and the Director of Adult
+Management of the Disabled Facilities Grant; - 9.1.3.3.
+Professional leadership, including workforce planning; - 9.1.3.4.
+Leading the implementation of standards; - 9.1.3.5.
+Managing cultural change; - 9.1.3.6.
+Promoting local access and ownership and driving partnership working: - 9.1.3.7.
+Delivering an integrated whole systems approach to supporting communities; and - 9.1.3.8.
+Promoting social inclusion and wellbeing. - 9.1.4. to authorise officers to exercise powers of entry in relation to the Director of Adult Services delegated functions and responsibilities; - 9.1.5. to authorise the issue of statutory notices, licenses and permissions in relation to the Director of Adult Services delegated functions and responsibilities and subject to any limitations set out in the Constitution, acting in consultation with the Monitoring Officer as appropriate; - 9.1.6. to authorise the withdrawal, review and cessation of any licenses, permissions or agreements in relation to the Director of Adult Services delegated functions and responsibilities and subject to any limitations set out in the Constitution, acting in consultation with the Monitoring Officer as appropriate.

-Social Services shall have oversight of the functions and responsibilities so delegated to them:
+- 9.2.
+Pursuant to the cascade principle (at para 1.5 above) the Director of Adult Social Services hereby delegates such of the above functions (interpreted in their widest sense) to the following Assistant Directors (and equivalents; to include any and all Deputy Directors, Deputy Service Directors, and Deputy Statutory Officers) commensurate with their duties and responsibilities and the Director of Adult Social Services shall have oversight of the functions and responsibilities so delegated to them: - 9.2.1.

-9.2.1.
 Assistant Director Adult Social Care.